kubevirt/kubevirt/CONTRIBUTING.md

 1. Add a set of unit tests
    in [pkg/apis/hco/v1beta1/hyperconverged_types_test.go](pkg/apis/hco/v1beta1/hyperconverged_types_test.go)
    to check this new function.
-1. Add the new feature gate to the default of the FeatureGates field in the `HyperConvergedSpec` struct
 1. Add the new feature gate to the relevant operator handler.
 Currently, this is only supported for KubeVirt.
 For KubeVirt, do the following:
    In [pkg/controller/operands/kubevirt.go](pkg/controller/operands/kubevirt.go)